pagopa/iso18013-ios/README.md

  * Generate DeviceResponse to request for data from the reader.
  *
  * - Parameters:
- *   - allowed: User has allowed the verification process
  *   - items: json of map of [documentType: [nameSpace: [elementIdentifier: allowed]]] as String
  *   - documents: List of documents.
  *   - sessionTranscript: optional CBOR encoded session transcript